TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/appendix.rst

 --------------

 When an error occurs, the interpreter prints an error message and a stack trace.
-In interactive mode, it then returns to the primary prompt; when input came from a file, it exits with a nonzero exit status after printing the stack trace.
+In interactive mode, it then returns to the primary prompt; when input came kutoka a file, it exits with a nonzero exit status after printing the stack trace.
 (Exceptions handled by an :keyword:`except` clause in a :keyword:`try` statement are not errors in this context.)
 Some errors are unconditionally fatal and cause an exit with a nonzero exit; this applies to internal inconsistencies and some cases of running out of memory.
-All error messages are written to the standard error stream; normal output from executed commands is written to standard output.
+All error messages are written to the standard error stream; normal output kutoka executed commands is written to standard output.

 Typing the interrupt character (usually :kbd:`Control-C` or :kbd:`Delete`) to the primary or